StephanErb/aurora/docs/reference/configuration.md

   ```lifecycle``` | ```LifecycleConfig``` object | An optional task lifecycle configuration that dictates commands to be executed on startup/teardown.
 HTTP lifecycle is enabled by default if the "health" port is requested.
 See [LifecycleConfig Objects](#lifecycleconfig-objects) for more information.
   ```tier``` | String | Task tier type.
 When set to `revocable` requires the task to run with Mesos revocable resources.
 This is work [in progress](https://issues.apache.org/jira/browse/AURORA-1343) and is currently only supported for the revocable tasks.
 The ultimate goal is to simplify task configuration by hiding various configuration knobs behind a task tier definition.
 See AURORA-1343 and AURORA-1443 for more details.

-### Services

-Jobs with the `service` flag set to True are called Services.
-The `Service` alias can be used as shorthand for `Job` with `service=True`.
-Services are differentiated from non-service Jobs in that tasks always restart on completion, whether successful or unsuccessful.
-Jobs without the service bit set only restart up to `max_task_failures` times and only if they terminated unsuccessfully either due to human error or machine failure.

 ### UpdateConfig Objects